jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 <img width="1120" height="974" alt="image" src="https://github.com/user-attachments/assets/41446ea8-6a72-4c97-8a87-31c232642c56" />

-::bulb
+:bulb:
-Note: Chain A is the specified binding region on the input receptor and chain B is the diffused binder.
-Notice that the output is all glycines, this is expected!
-This is where ProteinMPNN comes in, to assign it a meaningful amino acid sequence. ::bulb
+Note: Press the SEQ button on the bottom right of PyMOL to see sequence information.
+Chain A is the specified binding region on the input receptor and chain B is the diffused binder.
+Notice that the binder output is all glycines, this is expected!
+This is where ProteinMPNN comes in, to assign it a meaningful amino acid sequence. :bulb: